Baseball’s offseason is its own season, a time of banter and bartering and signings big and small.

 Within five days of the conclusion of the World Series.

-A negotiated contract provision in which a player can opt out of his remaining contract and become a free agent.
-Opt-outs have become more commonplace in contracts in recent years, and they are a means for players to potentially cash in if they perform well in the initial years of a contract.
+A contract provision that allows a player to opt out of his remaining contract and become a free agent.
+Opt-outs have become more common in recent years, and they are a means for players to potentially cash in if they perform well in the initial years of a contract.

-A prominent example is CC Sabathia signing a then-record seven-year, $161 million contract with the Yankees prior to 2009.
+A prominent example is Xander Bogaerts signing a six-year, $120 million contract with the Red Sox prior to the 2019 season.
 The deal had an opt-out after the third year.
-Sabathia exercised it and then negotiated a new five-year, $122 million deal with the Yankees, essentially making his original contract worth a grand total of eight years and $191 million.
+Bogaerts exercised it and then signed an 11-year, $280 million contract with the Padres over the 2022-23 offseason.

 What is a qualifying offer?

-A qualifying offer is a means by which teams can receive Draft-pick compensation should a particular departing free agent sign with another club.
+A qualifying offer is a means by which teams can receive Draft-pick compensation when a departing free agent signs with another club.

-Teams can only receive compensation if they have made a qualifying offer to the free agent, and such an offer can only be made to players who have never received a qualifying offer previously in their career and who were on the team’s roster for the entirety of the previous season (i.e., were not acquired via trade midseason).
+Teams can receive compensation only if they have made a qualifying offer to the free agent, and such an offer can only be made to players who have not received a qualifying offer before and who were on the team’s roster for the entire season (i.e., were not acquired via trade midseason).

-The qualifying offer is a one-year offer worth the mean salary of MLB’s 125 highest-paid players.
-This value changes by the year.
-For the 2022-23 offseason, the value is $19.65 million.
-The offers must be made to eligible players within five days of the conclusion of the World Series, and players then have until Nov.
-15 at 4 p.m.
-ET to accept or reject.
+The qualifying offer is a one-year offer worth the mean salary of MLB’s 125 highest-paid players; this year, that amount is $20.325 million.
+The value, which changes by the year, was $19.65 million for the 2022-23 offseason.
+This year, offers must be made to eligible players within five days of the conclusion of the World Series, and players then have until 4 p.m.
+ET on Nov.
+14 to accept or reject.

 If the free agent accepts the qualifying offer, he is bound to his team from the previous season for another season.
 If he rejects the offer, he is free to explore free agency.
 If he signs elsewhere prior to the next amateur Draft, the team that lost him receives a compensatory Draft pick.
 The team that signs a player who rejected the qualifying offer is subject to the loss of one or more Draft picks (though a team’s highest first-round pick is exempt from forfeiture).